Azure/iotc-device-bridge/README.md

 ![Restart Function App](assets/restart.PNG "Restart Function App")

 5. The function is now ready to use.
-External systems can feed device data through this cloud gateway and into your IoT Central app by making HTTP POST requests to the function URL.
+External systems can feed device data through this device bridge and into your IoT Central app by making HTTP POST requests to the function URL.
 The URL can be obtained in the newly created function App in `Functions > IoTCIntegration > Get function URL`.

 ![Get function URL](assets/getFunctionUrl.PNG "Get function URL")

-Messages sent to the cloud gateway must have the following format in the Body.
+Messages sent to the device bridge must have the following format in the Body:
 ```json
 {
     "device": {